Eigenvarieties for non-cuspidal modular forms over certain PEL Shimura varieties: Analytic section

-Associated with $G$ and $\mc H$ comes a moduli problem for abelian scheme which, under the assumption of neatness, is representable by a quasi projective scheme $S_G(\mc H)$ defined over a number field $K$.
+Fix $a$ or $a,b$ and let $G$ be as in the previous section.
+For each $0\leq s \leq a$ we shall write $G_s$ for the corresponding group associated with $\GSp_{2a-2s}$ or $\GU({b-s,a-s})$; according if $G$ is symplectic or unitary.
+Let $\mc H$ be a compact open subgroup of $G(\mathbb{A}_{\Q,f})$. \begin{ass} We shall assume that $\mc H$ is neat, in the terminology of \cite[1.4.1.8]{lan}. \end{ass} Associated with $G$ and $\mc H$ comes a moduli problem for abelian scheme which, under the assumption of neatness, is representable by a quasi projective scheme $S_G(\mc H)$ defined over a number field $K$.
 We have a minimal (or Baily--Borel) compactification $S^\ast_G(\mc H)$ and we choose one and for all a smooth toroidal compactification $S^{\tor}_G(\mc H)$ \cite{lan}.
 We shall denote by $\pi$ the morphism from $S^{\tor}_G(\mc H)$ to $S^\ast_G(\mc H)$.
 For $0\leq s \leq a$ we define the set of cusp label of genus $s$

 This is a finite set and we shall denote by $[\gamma]$ a generic element of this double quotient.
 We shall write where we see $G_s$ as a component of the Levi of the parabolic $P_{b,a,s}$ (resp. $P_{a,s}$) of $G$.
 We can then define a stratification of $S^\ast_G(\mc H)$ as follows